Wireless Local Area Network Policy

-This policy applies to all uses of Wireless Local Area Network (WLAN) technologies at all physical locations on the Manhattan and Salina campuses of Kansas State University, both inside buildings and in outdoor areas, and including student residence halls.
-Exceptions may only be granted by the Chief Information Officer.
-It does not apply to cellular wireless technology.
+This policy applies to all uses of wireless networking technologies at all physical locations on the Manhattan, Olathe and Salina campuses of Kansas State University, both inside buildings and in outdoor areas, including student residence halls.
+Exceptions may only be granted by the Chief Information Officer (CIO).
+The policy does not apply to cellular wireless technology.

-Questions regarding this policy should be sent to the Chief Information Security Officer at http://www.k-state.edu/its/security/team.
+Questions regarding this policy should be sent to the Office of the Vice President for Information Technology and Chief Information Officer (CIO).